 - If you intend to use e-mail notification of new user passwords, you must ensure that the NSP e-mail server is configured in the NSP system settings.
 If the e-mail server is not reachable to NSP and some NFM-P users have e-mail addresses configured, the NFM-P user import will not complete successfully. - The user import process depends on how the user list with e-mail addresses is created in the NSP system.
-If the e-mail sending fails for the first user with an e-mail address, the remaining users with email addresses are not imported. - If NFM-P is configured with remote identity providers, those identity providers must be configured in nsp.sso section of nsp-config.yml. - The NFM-P user parameters imported to NSP are: user name, description, user group, account state, and e-mail address. - · All NFM-P user IDs are converted to lowercase upon import.
+If the e-mail sending fails for the first user with an e-mail address, the remaining users with email addresses are not imported. - If NFM-P is configured with remote authentication sources, those authentication sources must be configured in the NSP GUI. - The NFM-P user parameters imported to NSP are: user name, description, user group, account state, and e-mail address. - All NFM-P user IDs are converted to lowercase upon import.
 If two NFM-P user IDs are identical except for case, only one of them is imported.
-You must clean up any duplicate user IDs in NFM-P prior to import to ensure that all users are imported.

-- NSP user groups are case sensitive, as are NFM-P user groups.
+You must clean up any duplicate user IDs in NFM-P prior to import to ensure that all users are imported. - NSP user groups are case sensitive, as are NFM-P user groups.
 When NFM-P user groups are imported to NSP, they keep uppercase and lowercase characters.
 For example, if NFM-P has user groups GROUP1, Group1 and group1, all three are imported into NSP. - Any NFM-P user names that conflict with existing NSP local users are not imported and do not cause any change to local users. - To ensure that only necessary users are included in the migration, clean up your NFM-P user database before importing to NSP. - NFM-P remote users are not imported into NSP (remote users include NSP, LDAP, RADIUS, and TACACS users that have access to the NFM-P GUI.) - NSP authentication does not support local and remote user authentication for the same user ID.
 To preserve the use of a remote user ID, the local user ID must be changed to a unique value.

-1

-• Open Users and Security.

-2 Select Users from the drop-down list on the toolbar.
+1 - Open Users and System Security.
+2 - Select Users from the drop-down list on the toolbar.
+3 - Click More Actions, Import NFM-P Users and Groups.
+4 - In the Temperature December of the Import of Learn form a selected temperature.

-3

-Click More Actions, Import NFM-P Users and Groups.

-4

 In the Temporary Password for Imported Users form, specify and confirm a global temporary password for all imported users.

 The global temporary password is only applied to imported users with no e-mail address.

-5

-Ü Click OK.
+Click OK.

-Click UK.

 The imported users are listed in the Users view.
 The imported user groups are listed in the User Groups view.

-6

-U The NFM-P imported users can now log in to NSP.
+The NFM-P imported users can now log in to NSP.
 All imported users will be required to change their password during first login.
 NFM-P users that have an e-mail address must check their e-mail for their random login password.

 Note: In the event that the import fails for certain users or user groups, you can investigate problems in the nspos-tomcat pod logfile at: